-Also known as “red bush tea,” rooibos is made from the Aspalathus linearis shrub plant native to the Cape province of South Africa.
+Also known as “red bush tea,” rooibos is a tisane made from the Aspalathus linearis shrub plant native to the Cape province of South Africa.
 It has small needle-like leaves and creates a delicious, antioxidant-rich red brew.

 Rooibos is naturally caffeine-free and has a slightly sweet, nutty and fruity flavor and aroma, great for drinking by itself or blended with other inclusions such as dried fruits, flowers and spices.
 Rooibos is known for its health properties as well – in addition to containing vitamins and minerals, it has an even higher antioxidant content than green tea, is hydrating and immune-boosting.
 Many people drink rooibos to combat allergies, or before bed to calm and relax them.
 It also helps maintain a healthy circulatory system and may reduce high blood pressure.
 Rooibos is one of the safest herbal drinks you can find, and is great for people of all ages – even babies!